 Sound quality: The number one consideration for us was to ensure that the sound quality you get is worth Rs.
 1,000.
 To check, we ran two tests.
 The first was a LARSA test.
 This required special equipment in the form of a cardboard box connected to a specially designed mic.
-The headphones are placed over the box, and various sounds of differing frequencies are played.
+The headphones are placed over the box, and various sounds of different frequencies are played.
 These are recorded by the mic inside the box.
 After that, we plotted frequency response graphs to measure sound quality.
-We also had Mr. Jacob, our sound expert from Rontek, listen to different songs on each headphone set.
+We also had Mr Jacob, our sound expert from Rontek, listen to different songs on each headphone set.
 To eliminate any biases, we made sure that he couldn’t see which headphone he was listening to.
 He was then asked to rate them on the quality of the bass, mids, and trebles.

 Discomfort to ear: We also wanted to double-check that you don’t get stuck with headphones that hurt your ears.
 To test this, we wore each of the headphones for almost two-and-a-half hours to make sure that they didn't cause any pain or discomfort.
 We eliminated any headphones that we couldn’t wear for more than two hours from our list.